Tomoka Nishiyama

 Tomoka Nishiyama (西山 朋佳, Nishiyama Tomoka) is a Japanese women's professional shogi player ranked 5-dan.
-She is the current holder of the Women's Ōshō and Hakurei titles as well as a former holder of the Jo-Ō, Women's Ōza and Women's Meijin titles.
+She is the current holder of the Women's Ōshō, Hakurei, Women's Meijin, and Seirei titles as well as a former holder of the Jo-Ō and Women's Ōza titles.

 Early life, amateur shogi and education

 Nishiyama was born on June 27, 1995, in Ōsakasayama, Osaka.
 She first was exposed to shogi as a three-year-old by watching her father and older sister play but really learned how to play the game as a five-year-old first-grade elementary school student.
 She soon started attending a neighborhood shogi school three times a week and playing practice games on the Internet.
 In 2009, she won the girls' division of the 30th All Japan Junior High School Student Shogi Championship as a junior high school second-grade student and thereafter was accepted into the Japan Shogi Association's training group in Osaka.
 Nishiyama quickly progressed through the training group system and was eventually accepted into the 's apprentice school at the rank of 6-kyū under the tutelage of shogi professional Hirofumi Itō.

 After high school, Nishiyama moved to Tokyo to study environmental informatics at Keio University, but she has been on a leave of absence to focus on shogi since 2015.